IATA sees slower air travel demand growth in 2013

 For the year as a whole, global cargo demand contracted by 1.5 percent, including a 1.9 percent decline in international markets and 1.4 percent growth on domestic routes.

-"A sharp slowdown in world trade growth and shifts in commodity mix favouring sea transport placed further downward pressure on air freight demand in 2012," IATA said.
+"A sharp slowdown in world trade growth and shifts in commodity mix favoring sea transport placed further downward pressure on air freight demand in 2012," IATA said.